Tlbowman42/F24_Team7_Lochinvar-Fan-Controller/Reports/Conceptual Design and Planning.md

 1. The Pre-processing shall step down the PWM signal to send to the Microcontroller subsystem.
 2. The Pre-processing shall isolate the signal from any flucations in the signal from the Molex.

-***Ethan fill in how this interfaces with everything, and Layne provide the customer specs***
+The molex connector will provide a PWM signal to the tool to take in as the fan speed.
+In order to process the signal a voltage divider circuit will be implemented to adjust the signal to be read by the microcontrollor.
+Additionally, an opto-isolator will be used to protect the circuit from any surge from the molex connector.
+The signal is then ready to be sent to the microcontroller.

+Below describes the interfaces between the Pre-processing subsystem and the other subsystems:
+1. Microcontroller
+   - The Microcontroller subsystem will recieve a PWM signal that has went through the pre-processing circuit.
+2. Display
+   - The Display subsystem will display the interpreted version of the PWM signal from the microcontroller.
+3. Case
+   - The Case will account for the opening needed for the molex connector.

 ## Post-processing

 ***Jacob fill in how this interfaces with everything, and Ethan provide the customer specs***
-1. The Post-processing shall step up the tachometer signal to send to the boiler controller.
+1. The Post-processing shall step up the tachometer signal, coming from the microcontroller, to send to the boiler controller.
 2. The Post-processing shall isolate the signal from backfeed.

 ## Connections & Buttons

 ***Ethan fill in how this interfaces with everything, and Jacob provide the customer specs***